 Portfolio Management Software

-AI-powered portfolio management tools like Carta help VC firms keep track of cap tables, equity plans, and fund performance while providing real-time insights on portfolio performance.
+AI-powered portfolio management tools like Carta help VC firms track cap tables, equity plans, and fund performance, and provide real-time insights into portfolio performance.
 AI can automate administrative tasks, flag unusual trends, and surface actionable insights on cap table changes, enabling VCs to respond quickly to emerging opportunities or risks.
 Additionally, benchmarks for portfolio performance can be established, helping VCs evaluate investments in comparison to similar firms.

-Beyond traditional platforms like Carta and Pulley, which handle cap tables and equity administration, tools like Visible have emerged to enhance communication and performance tracking with portfolio companies.
+Beyond traditional platforms like Carta and Pulley, which handle cap tables and equity administration, tools like Visible have emerged to enhance communication and performance tracking with portfolio companies throughout the lifecycle of an investment.

 Company Research (Market Intelligence Platforms)